 How did The New School do on its last reaccreditation review?

 The New School last completed the Middle States reaccreditation review in 2003.
 We were reaccredited without reservation.
-Read the full 2003 self-study report or the visiting team report.
+Read the full 2003 self-study report (PDF) or the visiting team report.
 In 2008, the university produced a periodic review report (PDF).
 The report was positively reviewed by the Middle States Commission and was among a handful of periodic review reports that received a special commendation that year.

 I have other questions or comments about the Middle States review.
 How can I share them?